-Each year, spring induces an inescapable itch among jewelry fanatics.
+Each season, there is an inescapable itch that takes hold of jewelry enthusiasts.
 As much as you might feel the need to refresh your wardrobe staples or shop new-season workwear, magpies succumb to an intense urge to update their piercing repertoire.
 This year’s piercing buzzword?
 Earscaping.
 The ‘earscape’ is all about taking a holistic approach to piercing placement – curating your piercings and the jewelry within them to create a highly personalized stack, with cohesive and well-thought-out styling across the ear.

 “I think of curating an ear like choosing the perfect outfit; every component works together for a combination that is all the wearer’s own,” says Maria Tash, who founded her luxury piercing and fine-jewelry brand in 1993 and is now the go-to guru for the likes of Hailey Bieber, Rihanna and Ashley Graham.
 “Great curation is imaginative and memorable, and there are many ways to achieve it,” she adds.

 Just as with fashion trends, the A-list has led the charge.
 “Celebrities like Dua Lipa, Jennifer Lawrence and Kaia Gerber have introduced chic ways to style layered piercings on the red carpet this year – with a slick bun and punkish styles by the likes of Eéra, along with elegant diamond studs and emeralds,” says Libby Page, market director at NET-A-PORTER.
 Page argues that a fully stacked-up ear has become a go-to styling choice that can be just as easily paired with a white T-shirt as with statement chandelier earrings and a minimalist gown for occasion wear.
 The earscape is now ubiquitous.